-A candidate who does not appear for his or her testing appointment and has not contacted Scantron to cancel or to reschedule, will be considered a no-show.
+A candidate who does not appear for their testing appointment and has not contacted Measure Learning to cancel or reschedule will be considered a no-show.
 ASAE will bill the candidate for the testing session at which the candidate did not appear.

 In the following situations and with appropriate documentation, candidates may cancel their testing appointment with fewer than two (2) days' notice (a cancellation fee will apply, as defined in Section IV).
-Candidates requesting an emergency cancellation must notify Scantron and provide appropriate documentation no later than 10 business days after the scheduled testing appointment.
+Candidates requesting an emergency cancellation must notify Measure Learning and provide appropriate documentation no later than ten business days after the scheduled testing appointment.

-- i.
-Serious illness (either the candidate or an immediate family member)
+- Serious illness (either the candidate or an immediate family member)

-- ii.
-Death in the immediate family
+- Death in the immediate family

-- iii.
-Disabling accident
+- Disabling accident

-- iv.
-Court appearance
+- Court appearance

-- v.
-Jury duty
+- ✤ Jury duty

-- vi.
-Unexpected military call-up
+- Unexpected military call-up